-If you wish to use the water's edge filing method, you must make an election by filing Form WE-ELECT within the first 90 days of the tax year for which it is to become effective.
+If you wish to use the water's edge filing method, you must make an election by filing Form WE-ELECT within the first 90 days of the first tax period of the 3-year period for which the election is to become effective.
 Each election binds you for a three-year renewable period.
-Form WE-ELECT must be filed for each three-year period and must be submitted within the first 90 days of the tax period for which a subsequent election is to become effective.
+Form WE-ELECT must be filed for each three-year period and must be submitted within the first 90 days of the first tax period of the 3-year period for which a subsequent election is to become effective.
 In order to revoke the election, you must make a request and receive written permission from the department.
 See 15-31-324, MCA.